Gruppo Lucchini

 Gruppo Lucchini was the third largest Italian steel group after Gruppo Riva and Techint, with a 2005 production of 3.5 million tonnes.
-It is specialized in high quality long and special carbon steel products.
+It specialized in high-quality long and special carbon steel products.

 In 2005 the Russian steel and mining company Severstal became the majority shareholder (approx 60%) of Lucchini, the remainder being owned by Lucchini Family (30%) and other minor shareholders.

-In 2007, Lucchini family bought back Lucchini RS, the part of Lucchini Group active in the railway rolling stock business.
+In 2007, the Lucchini family bought back Lucchini RS, the part of Lucchini Group active in the railway rolling stock business.
 The two companies are therefore totally independent.

-In 2010, Severstal acquired all the shares of Lucchini Group from Lucchini family and became the only shareholder of the company.
+In 2010, Severstal acquired all the shares of Lucchini Group from the Lucchini family and became the only shareholder of the company.